Early Elementary

 Sun and Atmosphere

-Sun by Marion Bauer -> 3 copies
+Sun by Marion Bauer (Ready to Read, Level 1) -> 3 copies

 The Sun by Seymour Simon (with minor edits) -> 1 copy